Featured Post: Discover new exposure techniques, which are based on a digital exposure triangle and the image signal flow diagram.

 While reviewing FF sales arguments and statements like "full-frame cameras are better" or "full-frame sensors capture more light," it shouldn't surprise photographers to learn that marketing physics are consistently biased.
 Did you know that reasonably accurate camera comparisons are almost impossible because as little as 0.1% of all digital camera comparisons passed the 90% equivalence threshold?
 It's almost impossible to trust any conclusions camera reviewers make on social media.

 Let's review some of the trends influencers like to avoid.
 For example, low-light photography is a tiny part of African wildlife photography, and higher ISOs are associated with wildlife photography because a constant DOF is critical at higher shutter speeds.
-That means 2X smaller apertures for FF cameras and 2X more noise than M43 cameras.
-It's also concerning that influencers refuse to acknowledge the popularity and high prices of used compact cameras or how many people underestimate the increased processing and memory costs associated with 8K video or higher resolutions.
+That means 2X smaller equivalent apertures for FF and 2X higher ISOs (noise) than M43 cameras.
+It's concerning that influencers refuse to acknowledge the popularity and higher pricing of used compact cameras or how many people underestimate the increased processing and memory costs associated with 8K video or higher resolutions.

 One could also question the declining demand for compact cameras or the notion that it's important for everyone to have a mobile phone.
-While reading, consider how a sales line of one product offer became a segment or industry standard.
+While reading, consider how a product sales line became a new industry standard.
 Modern photographers are basically boxed into one "optimum solution" with no reasonable alternatives for consumer preferences.
-As a final thought, how many see a difference between 20MP and 50MP photos or use high-resolution cameras to increase the cropped reach of large and expensive full-frame lenses with smaller focal lengths?
-A perfect FF camera is also no reasonable alternative for those having the M.Zuiko 40-150mm f4 to 5.6 lens.
+As a final thought, how many can see a difference between 20MP and 50MP or use high-resolution cameras to increase the cropped reach of expensive FF lenses with smaller focal lengths?
+A full-frame camera with a reach of 300mm is not a good walkabout option for those using the M.Zuiko 40-150mm f4-5.6.
+It's also not necessary to crop with the 300mm equivalent reach and portability of an M.Zuiko 12-45mm and 40-150mm f4 Pro combo.

-One of the critical aspects of designing new digital cameras is the tradeoffs manufacturers evaluate when creating the specifications of a new camera.
-For example, cameras with no weather sealing are NOT designed to appeal to professional photographers, or Leica cameras with manual focusing appeal to traditional Leica photographers.
-Do you know that, similar to Leica, Olympus photographers benefit from unique cameras, M43 lenses, image processing (colors), and a post-processing solution?
+One of the critical aspects of designing new digital cameras is the tradeoffs manufacturers evaluate when creating the specifications of new cameras.
+For example, cameras without weather sealing are not designed for professional use, or Leica cameras with manual focusing appeal to traditional Leica photographers.
+Do you know that, similar to Leica, Olympus photographers benefit from a unique camera, M43 lens, Truepic image processing, and a post-processing solution?

-Let's focus on two of the design criteria that impact the purchasing preferences of new cameras.
-They are best described as the optical and technical limitations of modern cameras.
-Optical characteristics are linked to the diagonal of the sensor image circle.
+Let's focus on 2 of the design criteria that impact the purchasing preferences of photographers They are best described as the optical and technical limitations of modern cameras.
+Optical characteristics are linked to the diameter of the sensor image circle.
 That means the size of the sensor determines the camera's optical character.
-These are variables like DOF, the size of the lenses, and the two-times factor M43 photographers use to calculate the 35mm equivalent for focal length and DOF.
+Optical variables are DOF, the size of the lenses, and the two-times multiplier M43 photographers apply to find the 35mm equivalent of focal length and DOF.

-We will probably never know why corporate marketers replaced a basic design criterion with "bigger is better" or made the sensor the only critical component.
-The result is theoretical inaccuracies, like the technical efficiency of electronic parts being measured by their physical size, or bigger sensors having more dynamic range and less image noise.
-It's always concerning to see unethical techniques like repetition and astroturfing being a part of social media marketing campaigns.
+We will probably never know why corporate marketers replaced a critical design criterion with "bigger is better" or "full-frame sensors capture more light."
+The result is inaccurate commercial claims, like the technical efficiency of electronic parts being measured by their physical size, or bigger sensors having more dynamic range and less image noise.
+It's also concerning to see unethical techniques like repetition and astroturfing being a part of modern social media marketing campaigns.

-The first thing I do when familiarizing myself with a new camera is to visualize the meetings Olympus engineers had to finalize the technical tradeoffs in the design criteria of the camera.
-These tradeoffs reveal much about the planned application of a new camera.
-The optical design criteria of cameras are a given, whereas the technical design criteria always include tradeoffs.
+The first thing I do when familiarizing myself with a new camera is to visualize the meetings Olympus engineers had to finalize any technical tradeoffs in the design criteria of the camera.
+These tradeoffs reveal much about the designed application of a new camera.
+The optical design criteria of a camera are a given (sensor's image circle), whereas the technical design criteria always include tradeoffs.
 I added two examples for your information.
 Let me know if you'd like to see more.

 1. Speed versus Dynamic Range tradeoffs